 However, it is not the job of the oppressed to work hard and overcome their own adversity.
 The burden and responsibility of racism falls upon the oppressors, and we must hold them accountable for it.

 Like comedian and Patriot Act host Hasan Minhaj said, “When you became an American citizen, you don’t just get to own the country’s excellence.
 You have to own its failures.”
 It is time to break this silence, to break the practice of turning a blind eye to anti-blackness and discrimination that is not centered around ourselves.

 As people of color we can empathize with what it means and how crushing it feels to be defined just by looks.
 We can empathize with what it feels like to be silenced, ignored, or even attacked.
 But we must take this time to focus on uplifting Black voices and and defending Black lives – there is another time and place for our own struggles.

-Activism and solidarity has many different looks and avenues.
+Activism and solidarity have many different looks and avenues.
 Support and donate to Black-owned businesses and organizations.
+Learn about their history, especially the hairstyles.
 Check to see what the organizations you do interact with and give money to choose to do and support with their profits.
 Consume art, words, and works by Black creators.
 Attend protests and signal boost resources.
 Educate yourself on your own history.
 Talk to your families, point out any anti-black prejudices they may hold, and educate them to do better.
 Encourage your peers to vote, pay attention to election cycles, and especially keep track of corrupt officials at the local level.
 Platforms like the Asian American Advocacy Fund offer multiple resources and action items in one place.